 IFRS 12.7 requires disclosure of significant judgments and assumptions made in determining the nature of an interest in another entity or arrangement, and in determining the type of joint arrangement.
 IFRS 12.8 and IFRS 12.9 give specific examples.

 Regulators flag this disclosure more than any other IFRS 12 requirement.
-The AFM’s reviews of structured entity disclosures have consistently noted that clients state conclusions without explaining the judgments underpinning them.
-“The Group has determined that it controls Entity X” without any explanation of the basis for that conclusion does not meet IFRS 12.7.
-The fix is straightforward: describe the specific facts that led to the judgment.
+The AFM’s reviews of structured entity disclosures have consistently noted that clients state conclusions without explaining the judgments behind them.
+“The Group has determined that it controls Entity X” without any explanation of the basis for that conclusion does not meet IFRS 12.7 .
+The fix is straightforward.
+Describe the specific facts that led to the judgment.
+The file should tell a story about how the conclusion was reached.

 Compare the engagement team’s own documentation (the IFRS 10 control assessment, the IFRS 11 classification analysis) against what appears in the notes.
 If the engagement file contains a detailed control analysis but the notes contain a single sentence, the disclosure is incomplete.